Raspberry Compote is quick and simple to make using just 3 ingredients and less than 15 minutes of your time!!

 - Combine raspberries, sugar and lemon juice in a saucepan.

-- Place over medium low heat and bring to a simmer, stirring regularly.
+- Place over medium-low heat and bring to a simmer, stirring regularly with a spatula or wooden spoon.

 - Simmer for 8-10 minutes or until the raspberries soften and the liquid reduces slightly.